Sir Roger George Moore, best known for his portrayal of secret agent James Bond 007, died on May 23, 2017 from cancer. He was 89.

 This entry came out two years after the first Star Wars and it was chosen over For Your Eyes Only to be the next installment because of the interest in science fiction the space opera had generated.
-The movie sees Bond and a CIA agent/astronaut attempting to stop an industrialist named Hugo Drax from poisoning the Earth so he can populate the world with his “perfect people”.
+The movie sees Bond and a CIA agent/astronaut attempting to stop an industrialist named Hugo Drax from poisoning the Earth so he can populate the world with his “perfect people.”
 What is it with evil industrialists?

 The movie is just a little silly and relies too much on gimmicks and gadgets than actual thrills.
 There is a scene with the good guys and bad guys shooting lasers at each other in space which feels completely out of place and unbelievable.
 This is not Flash Gordon man!
 Michael Lonsdale’s big bad Hugo Drax is flat and boring and though Richard Kiel returns as towering villain Jaws he is much less scary and intimidating.
-Director Lewis Gilbert to helm this film returned after The Spy Who Loved Me but had a way better showing with his first time at the reins.
+Director Lewis Gilbert returned to helm this film after The Spy Who Loved Me but had a way better showing with his first time at the reins.

 #5 The Man with the Golden Gun (1974) Guy Hamilton

 The second of Moore’s Bond films sees everyone’s favourite secret agent battling extremely skilled international assassin Francisco Scaramanga (Christopher Lee) and his dwarf manservant Nick Nack (Fantasy Island’s Hervé Villechaize).
 Lee is a master at playing villains and he is fun as the scowling, third nipple having Scaramanga.
 The interaction between him and Moore is the highlight of the film.
-The movie also features Maud Adams as a Scaramanga victim and she who would return the play the eponymous Octopussy nine years later.
+The movie also features Maud Adams as a Scaramanga victim and she who would return to play the eponymous Octopussy nine years later.

 Of the Bond films Golden Gun is a bit action lite though and Britt Ekland’s Mary Goodnight is one of the most forgettable of all the Bond girls.
-This was Guy Hamilton’s fourth and final Bond film after previously directing Sean Connery in the perfect Goldfinger (1964) and the boring Diamonds are Forever (1971), and Moore’s first outing Live and Let Die (1973) which features later on this list.
+This was Guy Hamilton’s fourth and final Bond film after previously directing Sean Connery in the perfect Goldfinger (1964) and the boring Diamonds are Forever (1971), and also Moore’s first outing Live and Let Die (1973) which features later on this list.

 #4 Octopussy (1983) John Glen

 Octopussy is one of the wildest, craziest Bond movies but my goodness is it entertaining.
 Glen returns to the director’s chair and imbues the movie with style and energy from start to finish.
-In this mission Bond battles an Afghan prince and a rogue Soviet general to recover a Fabergé egg, stop a nuclear weapon and avenge a fallen 00 agent.
+In this mission Bond battles an Afghan prince and a rogue Soviet general to recover a Fabergé egg, stop a nuclear weapon and avenge a fallen double 0 agent.

-Kabir Bedi plays the prince’s bodyguard Gobinda and though he is silent like Oddjob and even more intimidating.
-Maud Adams, who appeared as another character in Golden Gun, plays the eponymous Octopussy and she oozes sexuality and strength.
+Kabir Bedi plays the prince’s bodyguard Gobinda and though he is silent like Oddjob he is even more intimidating.
+Maud Adams, who appeared as another character in Golden Gun, plays the titular Octopussy and she oozes sexuality and strength.
 Throw in a circus, Bond dressing like a clown, twin knife throwing villains and a harem of deadly ladies and you have one heck of a fun Bond movie.
 1983 was also the year the non-Eon Bond film Never Say Never Again was released with Sean Connery but Octopussy was more memorable.